4-Fluoroamphetamine

-4-Fluoroamphetamine (4-FA; 4-FMP; PAL-303; "Flux"), also known as para-fluoroamphetamine (PFA) is a psychoactive research chemical of the phenethylamine and substituted amphetamine chemical classes.
+4-Fluoroamphetamine (4-FA; 4-FMP; PAL-303; "Flux"), also known as para-fluoroamphetamine (PFA), is a psychoactive research chemical of the phenethylamine and substituted amphetamine chemical classes.
 It produces stimulant and entactogenic effects.
 As a recreational drug, 4-FA is sometimes sold along with related compounds such as 2-fluoroamphetamine and 4-fluoromethamphetamine.

 Usage

 4-FA is popular in the Netherlands where it is predominantly used for its specific effects (77% of users) rather than its legal status (18%).
 4-FA has become illegal since May 2017.

 Effects

 The subjective effects of 4-fluoroamphetamine include euphoria which some find similar to the effects of MDMA and amphetamine, increased energy (stimulation), mood elevation, feelings of warmth and empathy, excessive talking, bruxism, and suppressed appetite (anorexic).
 The general course of effects involves primarily empathogenic effects for the first few hours, which fades out as increased stimulation develops over the next several hours.

 The dopamine reuptake inhibition produced by 4-FA is stronger than that of either 4-CA or 4-IA.
-4-FA also produces less hyperthermia than similar compounds such as PMA, 3-MTA and 4-methylamphetamine.
+4-FA also produces less hyperthermia than similar compounds such as PMA, 4-MTA and 4-methylamphetamine.

+4-FA has been described as producing a very mild "psychedelic" state, intermediate between that of amphetamine and MDMA.
+It is unclear whether this is related to induction of monoamine release or serotonin 5-HT2A receptor agonism.

 Common acute side effects are nausea, headaches, increased heart rate and insomnia.